Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

 Non-zero polarization emerges when ${\rm Re}(\sigma^{\rm dis}_{1/2})>0$.
 Stationary flocking or antiflocking occurs when ${\rm Im}(\sigma^{\rm dis}_{1/2})=0$, with the associated eigenvector determining whether the system flocks or antiflocks.
 In contrast, ${\rm Im}(\sigma^{\rm dis}_{1/2})\neq 0$ indicates time-dependent oscillatory polarization dynamics.

-We now focus on the ``strong-intraspecies-coupling'' regime, where the term $g'-D_{\rm r}>0$ in Eq.~\eqref{eq:eigenvalue_disordered}, by setting $g=9$.
+We focus on the ``strong-intraspecies-coupling'' regime, where the term $g'-D_{\rm r}>0$ in Eq.~\eqref{eq:eigenvalue_disordered}, by setting $g=9$.
 This ensures that non-zero polarization occurs regardless of the values of $g_{AB}$ and $g_{BA}$.
 The corresponding stability diagram is shown in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(a).
-Stationary flocking and antiflocking occur when both $g'_{AB}$ and $g'_{BA}$ are positive or negative, respectively.
+Flocking and antiflocking in stationary direction occur when both $g'_{AB}$ and $g'_{BA}$ are positive or negative, respectively.
 However, if the two species have opposing alignment goals, i.e., $g'_{AB}\,g'_{BA}<0$, oscillatory polarization is predicted.

-The stability of polarized states can be further analyzed by considering these as base states in an secondary linear stability analysis \cite{SM}.
+The stability of polarized states can be further analyzed by considering these as base states in a secondary linear stability analysis, shown in the ``Linear stability analysis'' subsection in the Methods.
+The homogeneous flocking and antiflocking base states are defined by $\rho^a_{\rm b} = 1$ and $\bm{w}_{\rm b}^a = (w_0^a, 0)^{\rm T}$, where $w_0^A$ and $w_0^B$ are obtained as solutions to the continuum equations.
+Flocking (antiflocking) corresponds to $w_0^A \, w_0^B >(<) 0$.
 The result is shown in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(b).
 Within the regime of opposing alignment goals there exist regions where both flocking and antiflocking are stable against $k=0$-perturbations [purple regimes in Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(b)].
 No oscillatory instabilities emerge from (anti)flocking base states.
+Note that linear stability analyses of both the disordered state [Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(a)] and the homogeneous (anti)flocking states [Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}(b)] provide complementary insights on the field-theoretical level, but relate to the same behavior on the particle level.